Rochester Institute of Technology: History

 In 1966, RIT was selected by the federal government to be the site of the newly founded National Technical Institute for the Deaf (NTID).
 NTID admitted its first students in 1968, concurrent with RIT's transition to the Henrietta campus.

 In 1979, RIT took over Eisenhower College, a liberal arts college located in Seneca Falls, New York.
 Despite making a 5-year commitment to keep Eisenhower open, RIT announced in July 1982 that the college would close immediately.
 One final year of operation by Eisenhower's academic program took place in the 1982–83 school year on the Henrietta campus.
 The final Eisenhower graduation took place in May 1983 back in Seneca Falls.

-The microelectronic engineering program, created in 1982 and the only ABET-accredited undergraduate program in the country, was the nation's first Bachelor of Science program specializing in the fabrication of semiconductor devices and integrated circuits.
+The microelectronic engineering program, created in 1982 is the only ABET-accredited undergraduate program in of its type the country.
+At its inception, it was the nation's first Bachelor of Science program specializing in the fabrication of semiconductor devices and integrated circuits.
 In 1990, RIT started its first PhD program, in imaging science – the first PhD program of its kind in the U.S. The information technology program was the first nationally recognized IT degree, created in 1993.
 In 1996, RIT became the first college in the U.S. to offer a Software Engineering degree at the undergraduate level.